Below is my adoption history of new technologies. By most standards, I am an early adopter, but I’m not on the bleeding edge.

 - Satellite radio – Replaced by MP3 player.

-- VCR- Replaced by DVR.
+- VCR- Replaced by DVR and streaming.

 - Floppies – Replaced by email and flash drives.